GiovanaNapoli/GiovanaNapoli/README.md

 ### Hi there, I'm Giovana 👋

-I'm a software developer focused on Front-End, trying to become a Full-Stack developer.
+I'm a software developer focused on Front-End, studying to become a Full-Stack developer.

 ### 👩‍💻 I work with
 <div style="display: flex; gap: 2px;">